IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

    ls
    ```

 1. Run the following command to start building the image.
 Make sure to copy the entire command, including the `"."` at the end (indicated as the location of current directory).
-While the image is building(takes ~3 minutes), continue with rest of the lab:
+While the image is building (which takes ~3 minutes), continue with rest of the lab:
    ```
    docker build --tag image-registry.openshift-image-registry.svc:5000/apps/cos .
    ```